vLeeH/Mmikasa/README.md

-# This is my main Discord Bot - (Mikasa V3.0 - MMikasa)
+# This is my main Discord Bot V3.0
 - This is my main Discord Bot with musics commands and moderation commands.<br>

 ## Installation